OrdnanceSurvey/openspace-android-sdk/README.md

 API
 -------

 In this section we will run through some of the important components in the SDK.
 For more details please see the [reference documentation](http://ordnancesurvey.github.io/openspace-android-sdk/) or any [demo app](#demo-projects) for full application usage.
+The API is largely similar to Google Maps Android V2 and as such much of the documentation can apply to this SDK.

 ### OS Map (`OSMap` class)